Hello, Fellow Blue Hose Women!

 Structured Sorority Recruitment Events will begin on September 5 and conclude with bid distribution on September 11.

-It is important to remember that participation in any Pre-Formal Recruitment event does not require you to participate in Recruitment and that going through the Recruitment process does not require you to join a sorority.
+Participation in any Pre-Recruitment events does not require you to participate in Recruitment and going through the Recruitment process does not require you to join a sorority.
 These events will simply allow you to learn more about the sorority community at Presbyterian College.
-Registration for Fall 2020 Recruitment will begin May 1.
-There is a $50 registration fee, which is non-refundable.
+Registration for Fall 2021 Recruitment will begin June 1.
+There is a $40 registration fee, which is non-refundable.
 Please know that registering for Recruitment does not obligate you to go through the process.
-Sorority Recruitment will be September 3, 2020, through September 6, 2020.

 If you choose to participate in the recruitment process, a recruitment counselor, also known as a Pi Chi, will be assigned to you and a small group of other Potential New Members.
 Pi Chi’s are current members of the sororities on campus who temporarily disaffiliate from their chapters to help you find the perfect fit.
 These women are carefully selected and trained for their role as your listener, role model, confidant, and friend.
 Pi Chi’s are able to answer any questions and discuss all aspects of Greek life and campus life with an unbiased opinion.
 The Pi Chi’s will reveal their affiliation and rejoin their sisters on Bid Day!